 From the many lakes on offer, I’d recommend the following three: Stora Delsjön, Härlanda Tjärn and Västra Långvattnet.

 Stora Delsjön – the top lake in town that gives the nature reserve its name.
 It’s the largest of all and has an incredible view from the grass bank where most people tend to base themselves.
 This bank is ideal for families as it’s right by a car park, has swings, beach volleyball and reassuring views of what your little monsters are doing in the water.
 However, if you want privacy there are literally hundreds of spots around the lake to choose from.
-And what I love about all lakes, is that a new position and the fresh perspective is like being at a whole new lake!
+And what I love about all lakes, is that a new position brings a fresh perspective... it's like being at a new lake!

 Here/Near: cafes, kayak rental, fishing, horse riding, mountain biking